 Sell Used Books Online

-I first got the idea to sell used books on Amazon for money from an article I read in Entrepreneur’s 2007 eBay Startup Guide (Yes…a long time ago!).
-The person interviewed for this article explained how he quit his full-time job in just a short few months to sell books online.
+I first got the idea to sell used books on Amazon for extra money from an article I read in Entrepreneur’s 2007 eBay Startup Guide (Yes…a long time ago!).
+The person interviewed for this article explained how he quit his full-time job in just a few months to sell books online.
 The article also explained how he went on to write a book about his experience selling used books online.
-I purchased this book as well as two other ones so I could fully understand what it takes to make money selling used books.
+I purchased this book and two others so I could fully understand what it takes to make money selling used books.

-The first thing I did was to look around my house at all the books I accumulated over the years.
-I thought I could make a few extra dollars by selling them on Amazon.
-My bookcase held a lot of business books I could sell.
+First, I looked around my house at all the books I had accumulated over the years.
+I could make a few extra dollars by selling them on Amazon.
+My bookcase held a lot of business books that I could sell.
 Ebay was my selling platform of choice.
-I felt comfortable in that “environment,” however I was intrigued by the opportunity to sell books on Amazon.
+I felt comfortable in that “environment,” but I was intrigued by the opportunity to sell books on Amazon.
 The apparent ease of listing items made me want to explore more.

 I had a lot of books.
-To take pictures and write descriptions of all those books would take a long time if I was going to list them on eBay.
-However, as I soon found out, Amazon’s catalog of books, videos, DVD’s etc. is so extensive that I could list my own inventory in very little time.
-As a busy Mom of two children; I liked that part!
+Taking pictures and writing descriptions of all those books would take a long time if I were going to list them on eBay.
+However, as I soon learned, Amazon’s catalog of books, videos, DVDs, etc., is so extensive that I could list my inventory in very little time.
+As a busy Mom of two children, I liked that part!

-Apparently, eBay has its’ own catalog of books and media products.
-Like Amazon, that means you don’t need to take pictures of your items if they’re listed in the catalog.
+EBay has a catalog of books and media products.
+Like Amazon, you don’t need to take pictures of your items if they’re listed in the catalog.
 However, their catalog isn’t nearly as extensive as Amazon’s.

 I decided to move forward with listing my books on Amazon.
 In addition, I bought two books from Amazon’s website about selling books online.
 That way, I could learn all there was to learn about the “business.”
 I enjoyed both books because I learned different things from each one.
 The following are the two books I purchased: